danvet/danvet.github.io/_posts/2013-08-28-recent-drmi915-testsuite-improvements.md

 ---

-So recently I've again wreaked decent havoc in our intel-gpu-tools kernel testsuite.
+Recently I've again wreaked decent havoc in our intel-gpu-tools kernel testsuite.
 And then shockingly noticed that I've never done a big pompous blog post to announce what we've started about one-a-half years ago.
-So besides just describing the new infrastructure for writing testcases (apparently every decent hacker must reinvent a testframework at least once ...)
+Besides just describing the new infrastructure for writing testcases (apparently every decent hacker must reinvent a testframework at least once ...)
 I'll also recap a bit what's been going on in the past.